 Sip & Shop - The Rising Trend

-Technology has shaped the way we now shop, changing it forever.
-The purpose of the retail store has likewise been affected and has therefore evolved itself, with consumer experience playing a huge role within marketing of brands and their products.
+Technology has shaped the way we now shop, changing it forever with a new FMCG trend every week.
+The purpose of the retail store has likewise been affected and has therefore evolved itself.
+Consumer experience plays a huge role within marketing of brands and their products.

 While it used to be solely a transactional facility, retail businesses have now begun to focus on providing customers with these experiences aside from their products to enhance their customer’s journeys in the real world, creating a shopping process that can’t be replicated online.